sheriffhoodie/bandom/README.md

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for Bandom are outlined below:

-- Search function for tracks
+- Extend search function for tracks

 - Browse by Genre section on Landing page